South Island New Zealand Tour - Pure South 7 Day

-We run small-group tours, so along with your guides there will be up to a maximum of 14 in your group.
-We have found this number to be perfect for making sure everyone has the best time.
+We run small-group tours, so along with your guides, there are typically 14 guests in your group.
+We have found keeping our group sizes small is the perfect way to make sure everyone has the best time.

 Short on time?
 No worries.
 Discover the highlights of the South Island over 7 incredible days as you hike, bike, cruise on and soar over iconic New Zealand sights.
 You’ll enjoy tasty home-cooked meals and local restaurant cuisine, resting your head at night in very comfortable and perfectly located accommodations.